jitendra-kul/Build_different_models_on_SMILES_data/README.md

 Secondly, I employed a sequential model while keeping the descriptors consistent, which in this case were fingerprints.

-Lastly, for experimental purposes, I adopted an advanced architecture using PyTorch.
+Third, for experimental purposes, I adopted an advanced architecture using PyTorch.
 In this approach, I utilized the BertTokenizer for SMILES and designed a model.

+In Task 4, I applied a Graph Neural Network using the Chemprop module.
+In this scenario, I directly used the SMILES as input during the training process